 Depending on how early your flight gets in—and how well you can play while jet-lagged—you may even be able to get in a round on Day 1, if you’ve booked your tee times in advance at Lahinch Golf Club on the coast in Lahinch.
 Stay overnight in County Clare, ready for the scenic drive southwest in the morning.

 Days 2 & 3: County Kerry

-Heading south to County Kerry (Tip: take the coastal route N67, which incorporates a ferry ride from Killimer to Tarbert), you have two choices just northwest of the town of Tralee: The Ballybunion Golf Club in Ballybunion, with two esteemed 18-hole clifftop links courses (one of them designed by Robert Trent Jones Sr.); or the dramatic oceanview Tralee Golf Club in Ardfert, designed by Arnold Palmer.
+Heading south to County Kerry (Tip: Take the coastal route N67, which incorporates a ferry ride from Killimer to Tarbert), you have a couple of choices just northwest of the town of Tralee: The Ballybunion Golf Club in Ballybunion, with two esteemed 18-hole clifftop links courses (one of them designed by Robert Trent Jones Sr.); or the dramatic oceanview Tralee Golf Club in Ardfert, designed by Arnold Palmer.
 Then continue down to the Ring of Kerry, where you’ll stay the night, ready to play on Day 3 at the Waterville Golf Links, spectacularly sited overlooking the Atlantic ocean.

 Day 4: County Cork

 It’s about a 2 1/2-hour drive east from Kerry to County Cork and the spectacular Old Head Golf Links, set on a peninsula just south of the charming town of Kinsale.
 Named one of Golf Magazine’s Top 100 Courses in the World in the 2000s, it charges stiff greens fees—but then, how often do you get to play on a pristine course surrounded by ocean on three sides?
 Treat yourself to a good dinner that night in Kinsale, one of Ireland’s most foodie-friendly towns.